 Board members are listed by district below, along with a map of the district boundaries, information about each of their backgrounds, and a contact email address.

-MS. JENNETTIE MARSHALL
+DR. JENNETTIE MARSHALL

 Ms. Marshall has a strong history of serving people through her ministerial duties, funeral service duties, and volunteer work.
 Jennettie retired from the State of Oklahoma where she worked for the Department of Corrections and the Department of Human Services.
 She also served the City of Tulsa as a police and fire chaplain and was trained in emergency disaster response and hostage negotiation.
-In 1994, Ms. Marshall established Reclaim Inc., a program that specializes in serving as a "vehicle of change and r4edirection" for families, juveniles and adults.
+In 1994, Ms. Marshall established Reclaim Inc., a program that specializes in serving as a "vehicle of change and redirection" for families, juveniles and adults.

 Jennettie holds an associates in political science, bachelor of science in corrections, masters of science in business management, associates in applied science in funeral service, attended Phillips Theological Seminary and is completing her seminary coursework through Andersonville Theological Seminary.
 She is the founding pastor of Living Sanctuary Evangelistic Ministries and previously served as Senior Pastor of Snowden Chapel and Macedonia Christian Methodist Episcopal churches.